esp8266/Arduino/tests/host/README.txt

 A lot.
 Make fun, propose PRs.

+- replace some "fprintf(stderr" with redirectable log functions
 - spiffs in a file (done, need to initialize and check)
 - EEPROM in a file (partly done)
 - SDCARD on Host filesystem ? or in an image ?